lhcb/starterkit-lessons/first-analysis-steps/davinci.md

 ```bash
 lb-run DaVinci/v42r6p1 $SHELL
 ```
->Note that sometimes this environment can result in failing scripts due to struggles with your shell's rc file (e.g., `~/.bashrc`).
-Using, e.g.,
+Note that sometimes this environment can result in failing scripts due to struggles with your shell's rc file (e.g., `~/.bashrc`).
+Using
 ```bash
 lb-run DaVinci/v42r6p1 bash --norc
 ```